BroknApples/BooktokiScraperAndTranslator/README.md

 ## How to use
 ### Option One -- Run Using File Explorer
-1. Double click 'novel_scrape.py', 'novel_scrape_console.py',
+* Double click 'novel_scrape.py', 'novel_scrape_console.py',
-### TODO: Explain how to use the gui application

-### Option One -- Run Using Command Prompt
+### Option Two -- Run Using Command Prompt
-1. Run ONE of two commands:
+* Run ONE of two commands in your terminal:
 ```console
 python novel_scrape.py
 ```